michelled/weavly.org/src/activities/goal-based-sequences.md

 ## Level Up!

 Learners can create their own program to add a specific challenge to their mission.
-An example would be avoiding quick sand in their jungle safari adventure.
+An example would be avoiding quick sand in their adventures in the Savannah.

 <img src="https://code.org/api/hour/begin_weavly.png" class="visually-hidden" alt="" width="0" height="0" />